Winter 2026 Quiz 3

 Answer: 99% CI is wider than 95%

-A higher confidence level requires a larger z-score, which always produces a wider interval (given the same sample).
+A higher confidence level always produces a wider interval (given the same sample).
 So the 99% CI is always wider than the 95% CI.

 👋 Feedback: Find an error?
 Still confused?
 Have a suggestion?
 Let us know here.